diodechain/website/_posts/2019-12-16-4-steps-to-hosting-a-decentralized-static-website-using-ens-and-ipfs.md

 In this article, we will outline the steps required to deploy a static website under your ens name.
 One example is my personal website hosting on IPFS using “yahsin.eth” my ENS custom domain.
 What it does is that anyone can visit [https://yahsin.eth.link/](https://yahsin.eth.link/), the browser would return an introduction of myself.
 It will work faster if the viewer has MetaMask readily installed.
 View a list of ENS+IPFS websites compiled by Almonit here: [https://almonit.eth.link/](https://almonit.eth.link/)

+If you’re interested in expanding beyond static websites into decentralized hosting and collaboration, explore how the Diode Network enables dynamic, encrypted communication through [Diode Collab](https://collab.diode.io/) — an all-in-one platform for secure team messaging, file collaboration, and Web3 website publishing.
+It’s a practical way to host decentralized websites or even run a fully private messaging app, all built on the Diode Network.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oA4oOY5zgU0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 So, how can you do that?
 Let’s dive right in!